-- Updated Project Schedule - Updated schedule narrative including descriptions of the following:
+- Updated Project Schedule including lookahead for coming month - Updated schedule narrative including descriptions of the following:

-- o Progress narrative - o Monthly planned activity adherence (planned vs. actual) - Milestone comparisons from previous updates - Description of critical/near critical path - Narrative of any duration change - Narrative of any schedule variance - Updated commodity reporting matrix breaking down key scopes of work - Updated cumulative and monthly planned vs. actual physical progress s-curve (physical percent complete). - Beginning with mobilization to site and continuing until Substantial Completion, the Seller shall submit, in addition to the monthly report, a weekly report of the status of work completed for the prior week.
+- Progress narrative, including engineering, procurement and construction activities - Monthly planned activity adherence (planned vs. actual) - o Milestone comparisons from previous updates - Description of critical/near critical path - o Narrative of any duration change - Narrative of any schedule variance - Visual report of completed activities using layout drawings and photographs - Updated commodity reporting matrix breaking down key scopes of work - Updated cumulative and monthly planned vs. actual physical progress s-curve (physical percent complete). - HSE information (near misses, incidents, accidents, training, etc.)

+Beginning with mobilization to site and continuing until Substantial Completion, the Seller shall submit, in addition to the monthly report, a weekly report of the status of work completed for the prior week.
 The weekly report for the prior week shall be submitted to Buyer by no later than 5:00 p.m. of each Tuesday.
-The weekly report shall include: Safety Statistics (to be agreed to by Seller and Buyer), key Commodity reporting (including Budgeted Quantity, Baseline Planned Installed Quantity for the prior week, Baseline Planned Cumulative Installed Quantity thought the prior week, Actual Installed Quantity for the prior week, and Actual installed quantity Cumulative through the prior week), Four Week Schedule (Including prior week actual activities worked and completed, and the upcoming three week forecast of activities to be worked), Equipment and Material receiving summary, Construction Status Narrative, Prior Week Weather Summary, and Construction Manpower Forecasting (including weekly Baseline Planned and Actual FTEs onsite).
-Beginning with mobilization the Buyer shall be provided all weekly and monthly reporting provided to Seller by Seller's Contractors or Subcontractors.
+The weekly report shall include:

+- Safe work hours for the previous week,

+- Target installation vs actual installation for the previous week,

+- Upcoming three week forecast of activities,

+- Equipment and Material receiving summary,

+- Construction Status Narrative,

+- Prior Week Weather Summary, and

+- Construction Manpower Forecasting (including weekly Baseline Planned and Actual FTEs onsite).

+Beginning with mobilization the Owner shall be provided all weekly and monthly reporting provided to Seller by Seller's Contractors or Subcontractors.
 Nothing herein shall limit Seller's obligation to provide to Buyer other reports and information in accordance with the other terms of this Agreement.